Skip to content

 Gather Your "Green" Cleaning Kit

-In 2025, sustainability is the standard.
-Data shows that 72% of cleaning procurement managers now prioritize eco-friendly practices.
+In 2025, sustainability is the standard, and eco-friendly practices have become the norm across the cleaning industry.
 Not only are plant-based cleaners better for the environment, but they also prevent the "chemical smell" that can sometimes trigger indoor air quality concerns for new tenants.

 Essential Supplies: